drgutman/Usei/README.md

 ## Donate

-If you enjoy using this program, please help me to continue developing it by donating some [money](http://paypal.me/drgutman/20)..
+If you enjoy using this program, please help me to continue developing it by donating some [money](http://paypal.me/drgutman/20) <br>
 I believe in open source, but it already took me a lot of time to get it working properly and it will take a lot more to add new features.

 <a href="http://paypal.me/drgutman/20" target="_blank">